cBioPortal/datahub/public/gbm_cptac_2021/README.md

 - The FPKM-UQ values of mRNA expression. were directly inferred from the table S2, sheet `gene_expression_fpkm_uq`.
 - Gene symbols were inferred from Ensembl Biomart using the Ensembl codes.
-- The z-scores were calculated from all tumor samples in the study.
+- The z-scores were calculated using all diploid samples as the reference population.
+For the computation, the zeroes were excluded and the values were log-transformed.

 _cRNA_

 - Circular RNA expression in FPKM-UQ was directly inferred from the table S2, sheet `circular_rna_fpkm_uq`.
 - Transformed as generic assay.
-- ENTITY_STABLE_ID was simply the Hugo symbol.
+- ENTITY_STABLE_ID was the cRNA_ID, which includes the Hugo symbol.
-- Other added column was the cRNA_ID.
+- Other added columns were the NAME (cRNA_ID), DESCRIPTION (gene type) and GENE_SYMBOL (Hugo symbol).

 _miRNA_

 - miRNA expression in TPM was read from the table S2, sheet `mirna_mature_tpm`.
 - As for mutation data, the coordinates were transformed from hg38 to hg19.
 - Transformed as generic assay.
-- ENTITY_STABLE_ID was simply the unique id.
+- ENTITY_STABLE_ID was the unique_id + miRNA name.
-- Other added columns were START_POSITION and END_POSITION of the mutation sites.
+- Other added columns were NAME (name), DESCRIPTION (start_end positions) and GENE_SYMBOL (unique_id) of the mutation sites.

 **Protein data**

 - The log2 normalized values were directly inferred from the table S2, sheet `proteome_normalized`.
-- The z-scores were calculated from all tumor samples in the study.
+  The z-scores were calculated using all diploid samples as the reference population.

 **Other assays**